shloch/TODO_app/README.md

 Each TODO task, belongs to a particular PROJECT.

-The Default project is called 'GENERAL'.
+The Default project is called 'GENERAL'

 After creating a new project, click on it to add new TODO tasks under it